littlepure2333/MindBridge/README.md

 ## Data

 Download the essential files we used from [NSD dataset](https://natural-scenes-dataset.s3.amazonaws.com/index.html), which contains `nsd_stim_info_merged.csv`, `captions_train2017.json` and `captions_val2017.json`.
-We use the same preprocessed data as [MindEye's](https://github.com/MedARC-AI/fMRI-reconstruction-NSD), which can be downloaded from [Huggingface](https://huggingface.co/datasets/pscotti/naturalscenesdataset/tree/main/webdataset_avg_split), and extract all files from the compressed tar files.
+We use the same preprocessed data as [MindEye's](https://github.com/MedARC-AI/fMRI-reconstruction-NSD), which can be downloaded from [Hugging Face](https://huggingface.co/datasets/pscotti/naturalscenesdataset/tree/main/webdataset_avg_split), and extract all files from the compressed tar files.
 Then organize the data as following:

 ```